Siyamsust/bangla_interactive_book/README.md

 1.Includes Arduino.h and DFRobotDFPlayerMini.h.
 2.Creates an instance of the DFPlayer Mini (myDFPlayer).
 3.Pin Definitions:

-Defines pin numbers for volume control, page select, and 12 interactive buttons.
+4.Defines pin numbers for volume control, page select, and 12 interactive buttons.

 Variables: